Ben-Sylvester/Django-Ninja-Made-Simple/chapter-03-first-api.md

-## Chapter 3
-Building Your First Real API Step by Step
+ ## Building Your First Real API Step by Step

 ## The Goal of This Chapter
 Now that you have Django and Django Ninja installed and running, it’s time to build your
 first real API.

-You’ll learn:
+# You’ll learn:
 - How API routes (endpoints) work
 - How to organize your code
 - How to accept user input